jmbh/jmbh.github.io/_posts/2016-11-01-Predictability-in-network-models.md

 Compute Predictability of Nodes
 ------

 After estimating the network model we are ready to compute the predictability for each node.
 Node wise predictability (or error) can be easily computed, because the graph is estimated by taking each node in turn and regressing all other nodes on it.
 As a measure for predictability we pick the propotion of explained variance, as it is straight forward to interpret:  0 means the node at hand is not explained at all by other nodes in the nentwork, 1 means perfect prediction.
 We centered all variables before estimation in order to remove any influence of the intercepts.
 For a detailed description of how to compute predictions and to choose predictability measures, [check out this preprint](https://arxiv.org/abs/1610.09108).
-In case there are additional variable types (e.g. categorical) in the network, we can choose an apropriate measure for these variables (e.g. % correct classification, see `?predict.mgm`).
+In case there are additional variable types (e.g. categorical) in the network, we can choose an appropriate measure for these variables (e.g. % correct classification, see `?predict.mgm`).

 {% highlight r %}
 pred_obj <- predict(fit_obj, data,